fliphess/miicam/README.md

     git clone https://github.com/fliphess/chuangmi-720p-hack.git

 Then change into the cloned directory, build the binaries and install them to the sdcard base directory

-    cd firmware
+    cd chuangmi-720p-hack
     make
     make install
+    make images

-Or use the docker container by running `./build.sh` on a computer running docker.
+Or use the docker container by running `./manage.sh --all` on a computer running docker to create a fully working archive containing all the needs.
+This is the recommended method as it will install and configure all dependencies for you.

 ### Prepare the memory card

 You can use the self compiled image from the cloned repository or download a precompiled release.
 Then, format a micro SD card in fat32 (vfat) format and copy the content of the **firmware/sdcard/** folder at the root of your memory card.

 The memory card will so contain: